JavierVolpe/ittek-2a-a10-1aars-projekt/README.md

 4.  **Set Up the Database**

-    The application uses SQLite by default.
     The necessary tables will be created automatically when you run the application for the first time.

 5.  **Obtain SSL Certificates**